Technorely/tendermint/docs/tendermint-core/configuration.md

 # Configuration

-Tendermint Core can be configured via a TOML file in `$TMHOME/config/config.toml`.
+Tenderely Core can be configured via a TOML file in `$TMHOME/config/config.toml`.
 Some of these parameters can be overridden by command-line flags.
 For most users, the options in the `##### main base configuration options #####` are intended to be modified while config options further below are intended for advance power users.